Coronavirus And Parenting: What You Need To Know Now

 As we said, you can also get creative with video chat.
 In addition to checking in with grandparents, try setting up a remote play date for your kids.
 Some long-distance families stay connected with a Zoom or Google hangout portal that just stays open.
 Try playing hide-and-seek by carrying a laptop around the house!

-Also, if school's been cancelled, think about using video chat to continue learning opportunities: piano lessons, tutoring or Sunday school with your child's regular teacher.
+Also, if school's been canceled, think about using video chat to continue learning opportunities: piano lessons, tutoring or Sunday school with your child's regular teacher.
 A company called Outschool does live online classes for kids.

 There are even physical screen-time options.
 GoNoodle offers both physical dance/movement and meditation videos, and this is a great time for everyone in the family to learn TikTok dances like the Renegade.

 Special note on teens and screens: Online spaces are their social spaces and it's good to respect that.
 Take this as an opportunity to learn more about their online worlds.
-Help them bust rumors and disinformation (Check out this free online module to become an expert detector of coronavirus hoaxes).
+Help them bust rumors and disinformation.
+(Check out this free online module to become an expert detector of coronavirus hoaxes.)
 Check in with their mental health.
 Be a media mentor.

 Q. What about non-screen activities?

 Yes!
-Getting outside isn't just a good idea; it's good for your physical and mental health.
+Getting outside isn't just a good idea, it's good for your physical and mental health.
 Go for a walk, a bike ride or, if possible, a family hike.

 And here's a wild card: While everyone's home, try giving the kids more responsibility around the house, including cooking a meal or doing the laundry.
 And cleaning — there's going to be a lot of cleaning to do!